 Use Java RemoteWebDriver with a proxy

 In many cases, the machine running the RemoteWebDriver connects to the network through a proxy.
-This article explains how to configure the RemoteWebDriver to direct requests to the proxy when working with Java.
+Learn how to configure the RemoteWebDriver to direct requests to the proxy when working with Java.
+The configuration involves setting the Java properties proxy host and port for HTTP and proxy host and port for HTTPS.
+Often, the values for HTTP and HTTPS are the same.

 To configure Java RemoteWebDriver with a proxy:

-1. Set the following properties before the RemoteWebDriver is created:
+1. Set the following properties before the RemoteWebDriver is created.

 Copy